 Objection Name ("opt-out") Is it direct care use only?
 Who can see it?
 Is my personal data sold?
 What does it mean if I opt out?
 How do I get more information?
-How do I opt in / opt out?
-Type 1 Opt-Out (GP Record sharing for Research and Planning) Not direct care, it is research and planning.
+How do I opt in / opt out? ("opt-out") Type 1 Opt-Out (GP Record sharing for Research and Planning) my personal data sold?
+Not direct care, it is research and planning.
 By opting out you restrict your confidential GP patient data from this use.
 It is available to researchers/planners anywhere who have demonstrated a research and planning need for identifiable data and been through the approval process which includes data protection and ethics reviews.
-NHS Digital have stated they will never sell your personal information.
-Your GP similarly will never sell your personal information.
+Your GP will never sell your personal information.
 This differs from the National Data Opt-Out in that it applies to your GP data only.
 The National Data Opt-Out also opts out other providers.
-Note that NHS Digital have stated that the GP Data for Research and Planning is only restricted by this opt-out.
+Note that NHS Digital (now the NHS England Transformation Directorate) have stated that the GP Data for Research and Planning is only restricted by this opt- out. out?
 For you If critical issues are discovered via research that could have identified you as someone at risk, you will not be included and hence not informed early.
 For care in my area No impact For the NHS The NHS will be less able to plan.
 Research may be affected by not having information.
+How do I opt in / opt out?
 There is a detailed information page at https://digital.nhs.uk/data-and-information/data-tools-and-services/data-services/general-practice-data-hub/care-information-choices [EMIS Codes: 9Nu0 Type 1 Opt-out 9Nu1 Type 1 opt back in.]

-("opt-out")my personal data sold?out?How do I opt in / opt ofNo GPYes and no. This covers ALL electronic sharing electronic careFor youSpeak directly to your GPelectronic careso no data will be shared outside of your GPEvery interaction outside of recommended that you out? record sharing No record is available outside your GPyour GP will require a letter to be sent to share data.
-This can put you at risk as information will be[EMIS code: 9Nd1 No constraints sharing8Because there is no electronic record there isinformation will be9Nd7 Consent for electronic GP; because of the clinical risk it is
+("opt-out")my personal data sold?out?How do I opt in / opt ofNo GPYes and no. This covers ALL electronic sharing electronic careFor youSpeak directly to your Gelectronic careso no data will be shared outside of your GPEvery interaction outside of recommended that you record sharing No record is available outside your GPyour GP will require a letter to be sent to share data.
+This can put you at risk as information will be[EMIS code: 9Nd1 No constraints sharingBecause there is no electronic record there isinformation will be9Nd7 Consent for electronic relectronic r GP; because of the clinical risk it is